-Behaviors are also memorized learned patterns.
+Behaviors are memorized learned patterns.
 When you yell at someone before you can stop yourself, you default to learned patterns of behavior.
 The same is true when your mouth waters at the sight of your favorite ice cream.

 You learn how to walk and eat and talk with your conscious mind.
 Once behaviors are automatic, they come under the power of subconscious mind, unless you choose to control them consciously.
 When you daydream while driving a familiar route, your unconscious mind is doing the driving.
 Isn't it amazing how you stay on the road heading in the right direction with no recollection of how you got there?

-To an extent, emotional responses are also learned. are under the power of subconscious mind whether you react with tears, laughter, anger or fear.
+To an extent, emotional responses are also learned.
+They are under the power of subconscious mind whether you react with tears, laughter, anger or fear.
 It takes you through a whole range of emotions and feelings based on your thoughts and what is triggering you in the moment.

 As part of the unconscious mind, the amygdala is in charge of processing emotionally charged experiences and where and how to store them as memories.